cap-js/docs/java/observability.md

 When connected to a monitoring tool, applications can report information about memory, CPU, and network usage, which forms the basis for resource consumption overview and reporting capabilities.
 In addition, call-graphs can be reconstructed and visualized that represent the flow of web requests within the components and services.

-On SAP BTP, [Dynatrace](https://www.dynatrace.com/support/help) is positioned as monitoring solution for productive applications and services.
+[SAP Cloud ALM for Operations](https://help.sap.com/docs/cloud-alml) can be used to perform [Health Monitoring](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/health-monitoring/health-monitoring-setup-configuration/health-monitoring-for-sap-btp-cf.html) and other valuable use cases.

+Additionally 3rd Party tools like [Dynatrace](https://www.dynatrace.com/support/help) can be used as monitoring solution on SAP BTP.
 You can add a Dynatrace connection to your CAP Java application by [additional configuration](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/1610eac123c04d07babaf89c47d82c91.html).

-### Tracing { #tracing}
+### Profiling { #profiling}

 To minimize overhead at runtime, monitoring information is gathered rather on a global application level and hence might not be sufficient to troubleshoot specific issues.
-In such a situation, the use of more focused tracing tools can be an option.
-Typically, such tools are capable of focusing a specific aspect of an application (for instance JVM Garbage Collection), but they come with an additional overhead and therefore shouldn't be constantly active.
+In such a situation, the use of more focused profiling tools can be an option.
+Typically, such tools are capable of focusing a specific aspect of an application (for instance CPU or Memory management), but they come with an additional overhead and therefore shouldn't be constantly active.
 Hence, they need to meet following requirements:

 * Switchable at runtime
 * Use a communication channel not exposed to unauthorized users
 * Not interfering or even blocking business requests

-How can dedicated Java tracing tools access the running services in a secure manner?
+How can dedicated Java tools access the running services in a secure manner?
 The depicted diagram shows recommended options that **do not require exposed HTTP endpoints**:

 <img src="./assets/remote-tracing.png" width="600px">

-As authorized operator, you can access the container and start tools [locally](#tracing-local) in a CLI session running with the same user as the target process.
+As authorized operator, you can access the container and start tools [locally](#profiling-local) in a CLI session running with the same user as the target process.
 Depending on the protocol, the JVM supports on-demand connections (for example, JVM diagnostic tools such as `jcmd`).
 Alternatively, additional JVM configuration is required as prerequisite (JMX).
-A bunch of tools also support [remote](#tracing-remote) connections in a secure way.
-Instead of running the tool locally, a remote daemon is started as a proxy in the container, which connects the JVM with a remote tracing tool via an ssh tunnel.
+A bunch of tools also support [remote](#profiling-remote) connections in a secure way.
+Instead of running the tool locally, a remote daemon is started as a proxy in the container, which connects the JVM with a remote profiling tool via an ssh tunnel.

-#### Local Tools { #tracing-local}
+#### Local Tools { #profiling-local}

 Various CLI-based tools for JVMs are delivered with the SDK.
 Popular examples are [diagnostic tools](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/toc.html) such as `jcmd`, `jinfo`, `jstack`, and `jmap`, which help to fetch basic information about the JVM process regarding all relevant aspects.
 You can take stack traces, heap dumps, fetch GC events and read Java properties etc.
-The SAP JVM comes with additional handy tracing tools: `jvmmon` and `jvmprof`.
+The SAP JVM comes with additional handy profiling tools: `jvmmon` and `jvmprof`.
 The latter for instance provides a helpful set of traces that allow a deep insight into JVM resource consumption.
 The collected data is stored within a `prf`-file and can be analyzed offline in the [SAP JVM Profiler frontend](https://wiki.scn.sap.com/wiki/display/ASJAVA/Features+and+Benefits).

-#### Remote Profiler Tools { #tracing-remote}
+#### Remote Profiler Tools { #profiling-remote}

 It's even more convenient to interact with the JVM with a frontend client running on a local machine.
 As already mentioned, a remote daemon as the endpoint of an ssh tunnel is required.
 Some representative tools are: